rockavoldy/odoo-cheatsheet/README.md

 db_password = False
 addons_path = addons, odoo/addons, enterprise, custom-addons
 ```
-Put it inside odoo directory, so then you can easily run it with only
+Above `odoo.conf` file is very minimal.
+You can put it inside odoo directory, same level as `odoo-bin`, then you can run it with only
 ```sh
 python3 odoo-bin -c odoo.conf -d <db-name>
 ```
-i'm not putting the db_name inside the conf to make it easier when i want to switch DB in the same project, so i don't need to update the conf again and again while doing the test.
+i'm not putting the db_name inside the conf to make it easier when i need to switch DB for the same project, so i don't need to update the conf again and again while in development and doing test on different db.